 access to the requested object or operation.
-FMT_MOF.1 Management of security functions behaviour The Access Control uses the defined Roles the evaluate whether the TOE user shall be granted access to the requested object or operation. -- -- ---
+FMT_MOF.1 Managemen functions behaviour - The Access Control uses the defined Roles the evaluate whether the TOE user shall be granted access to the requested object or operation. -- --- --- ---

 Table 19: Rationale for the Roles Security Requirements